Geonovum/sospilot/docs/smartemission.rst

 The detailed dataflow from source to destination is as follows:

 #.
 AQ raw (text) files are placed on the file system (awaiting automated approach)
 #.
-The AQ ETL process (files2measurements) reads these files Core AQ DB (Raw Measurements)
+The AQ ETL process (``files2measurements``) reads these files Core AQ DB (Raw Measurements)
 #.
 The Core AQ DB contains measurements + stations in regular tables 1-1 with original data, including a Time column
 #.
-The Core AQ DB can be used for OWS (WMS/WFS) services via GeoServer (possibly using VIEW by Measurements/Stations JOIN)
+The Core AQ DB can be used for OWS (WMS/WFS) services via GeoServer (using VIEW by Measurements/Stations JOIN)
 #.
-The SOS ETL process transforms core AQ data to SOS Observations and publishes Observations using SOS-T InsertObservation
+The SOS ETL process transforms core AQ data to SOS Observations and publishes Observations using SOS-T ``InsertObservation``
 #.
 These three processes run continuously (via cron)
 #.
 Each process always knows its progress and where it needs to resume, even after it has been stopped (by storing a progress/checkpoint info)

 These last two ETL processes manage their ``last sync-time`` using a separate ``progress table`` within the database.
-The first (Harvester) only needs to check if a particular XML file (as they have a unique file name) has already been stored.
+The first (Harvester) only needs to check if a particular file (as they have a unique file name) has already been stored.

 Advantages of this approach: